 ASPIRE applications are open annually November 1 – February 20.

-- Level of education: Applicants must be full-time First Years, Sophomores, or Juniors at an accredited college or university at the time of application submission.
+- Level of education: Applicants must be full-time First Years, Sophomores, or Juniors at an accredited college or university in the United States at the time of application submission.
 Students must be 18 years of age by the start of the program.

 - GPA: While the program does not have a minimum GPA requirement, the majority of our participants enter the program with a GPA of well above 3.0/4.0.